Kershaw’s strong start gives Dodgers 9-2 win over Astros

-HOUSTON (AP) — Clayton Kershaw pitched into the eighth inning in his first game against Houston since the 2017 World Series, Justin Turner hit a two-run homer and the Los Angeles Dodgers beat the Astros 9-2 on Tuesday night.
+Things were much different Tuesday night in his first game against Houston since, when he received a rousing ovation from scores of LA fans after pitching into the eighth inning in a 9-2 victory.

+“Everything that’s happened in the past has affected them just like it’s affected us,” Kershaw said.
+“You could feel it in the way they cheered.”

-Kershaw (7-3) allowed a run and four hits in 7 2/3 innings and Chris Taylor drove in two runs as the Dodgers got their eighth straight victory.
+Kershaw (7-3) allowed a run and four hits in 7 2/3 innings, Justin Turner hit a two-run homer and Chris Taylor drove in two runs as the Dodgers got their eighth straight victory.

 A crowd of 34,443 piled into Minute Maid Park in the first game open to full capacity since Game 7 of the 2019 World Series, which Houston lost to Washington.

-Astros fans made up the bulk of the crowd, but Dodger blue also dotted the stands in the rematch of the 2017 World Series — a title Houston won over Los Angeles that was later tainted when it was revealed the Astros illicitly stole signs en route to the championship.
+Plenty of Dodgers fans helped fill out the crowd for the rematch of the 2017 World Series — a title Houston won over Los Angeles that was later tainted when it was revealed the Astros illicitly stole signs en route to the championship.

+Kershaw certainly isn’t over what happened in 2017, but winning his first title last season took some of the weight off his shoulders that he’s carried since that loss.

+“Anytime you lose a World Series, it doesn’t feel good, and then with everything wrapped around it, you don’t have the closure that you want,” he said.
+“You’re not going to change what happened in 2017 but (winning in) 2020 certainly helped alleviate some of those feelings.”

 Loud cheers for LA and louder boos for Houston were heard throughout the game.
 One man in a Dodgers jersey held a sign that read: “Read This Sign … You Cheated.”